viniciusfl/IC_porta_arduino/door_controller/CODE_OVERVIEW.md

    can communicate).

-3. Requirement 4, together with the potentially large number of users, means that we need an additional SD card for storage (but we may make it optional in the future)
+3. Requirement 4, together with the potentially large number of users, means that, while we may use the ESP32 internal storage, we should also support an additional SD card

 4. We considered using HTTP for network communication, which would allow us to work without a dedicated server program.
 Instead, we could create